Frequently Asked Questions

 - Can I extend my visa to study in the UK?

 No. You will have to leave the UK in order to apply for entry clearance to return to the UK.
-This affects those who apply for leave to remain on or after 12 November 2016.

 - Can you fill in my form for me?